-Put in simple words, this feature runs each website in its own isolated process and ensures that the processes are limited to the website which improves stability and security.
+The Strict Site Isolation feature runs each website in its own isolated process and ensures that the processes are limited to the website which improves stability and security.
 Sometimes due to some security flaws, the malicious websites enter the other data inside the browser which may grant hackers access to your login credentials.
 Strict Site Isolation is additional security against such bugs.
 With this feature enabled, each website will run in a Sandbox, and the processes will be limited to that website solely.

 This means the attackers won’t be able to interact with or steal the content from your accounts on other websites.
 Also crashing of one tab won’t take the entire Window with it.
 Site Isolation protects your browser against ransomware and other malware, and also control Spectre processor security vulnerabilities.

 Strict Site Isolation feature was actually aimed at enterprises but can be used by anyone to add a new layer of security in the Chrome browser.
 While this feature will certainly help in hardening the security but will also increase the memory usage by approximately 10–20%.
 So if your computer RAM is already low, you might not want to try this feature.